 - Disaster relief

-Do a web search for a local Community Action Agency (CAA).
+Lastly, why not conduct a web search for a local Community Action Agency (CAA)?
 They have several resources to help the needy.
-In addition, most churches, The United Way, and The Urban League are other organizations that offer resources for those in crisis.
+In addition, most churches, The United Way, and The Urban League are other organizations that also offer resources for those in crisis.